 - If you have to claim Universal Credit and it is lower than the benefits it is replacing, you will usually drop down to the level of Universal Credit

-- If you are still on the old ‘legacy benefits’, from about 2019 or 2020 you will, at some stage, be moved across to Universal Credit.
+- From about 2019 or 2020 those still on 'legacy benefits' will begin to be 'migrated' to Universal Credit.
 In which case you will keep the higher amount as a top up to your Universal Credit

 - If Universal Credit is higher, in either case you will get the higher amount of Universal Credit